eIDs

 In general, the landing page for MitID may styled by following the general guide on styling.
 In essence, you can modify the page any way you like using CSS.

 As illustrated below, the default landing page has the MitID box - the red rectangle - at the center.
 It is essential that you do not, under any circumstances, change the styling or layout of anything inside the red rectangle.
-The required minimum height of the red rectangle is 588 pixels, and it is strongly recommended that you always allow the MitID UI elements to fill out the entire viewport width on mobile devices.
+The required minimum height of the MitID box is 588 pixels, and it is strongly recommended that you always allow the MitID UI elements to fill out the entire viewport width on mobile devices.

 When referring to MitID in your application, web or native alike, you must make sure your language and styling matches the requirements.